tripplyons/quant-workspace/README.md

 # Quant Workspace
-An organized way for me to develop and test quantitative trading strategies.
+An organized way to develop and test quantitative trading strategies.

 ![Screenshot of a backtest](plots/EXAMPLE_MACD_returns.png)